This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. See my Affiliate Disclosure.

-I love pickled onions so much.
-These Mexican pickled onions in lime juice are so simple, so flavorful, and so beautiful (that bright pink color!) that I just can’t get enough.
+I love these Mexican pickled onions so much.
+This is such an easy recipe and the result is so flavorful, and so beautiful (that bright pink color!) that I just can’t get enough.

-This quick and easy pickled onion recipe is one I make all the time.
-I like to keep a jar of these onions in my fridge at all times.
+This quick and easy Mexican pickled onions recipe makes frequent appearances on my table.
+I like to keep a jar of these pickled red onions in my fridge at all times.
 Just a few slivers can really dress up a simple taco or sandwich.

-Lime juice makes these quick pickled onions a perfect match for Mexican food, so I made up a batch to top some tacos a couple of weeks ago.
+Lime juice makes these quick pickled red onions a perfect match for Mexican food.
+I made up a batch to top some tacos a couple of weeks ago.

-Since then I’ve put them on scrambled eggs; a pita sandwich stuffed with broiled salmon; a salad with Romaine lettuce, feta cheese, and tomatoes; bagels and lox; and about a million other things.
+Since then I’ve put them on many of my favorite Mexican dishes plus scrambled eggs, a pita sandwich stuffed with broiled salmon, and a salad with feta cheese.
+They even make a delicious addition to bagels and lox.

-2 Pour boiling water over the onions and let stand for about 30 seconds before draining.
+2. Pour boiling water over the onions and let stand for about 10 to 20 seconds before draining.

 Pickled Red Onions Have Tons of Flavor with Less Bite than Raw